groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/diagram-document-watermarking/edit-diagram-headers-footers-groupdocs-watermark-java/_index.md

    </dependency>
 </dependencies>
 ```

-**Direct Download**
+### Direct Download
-Alternatively, download the latest version from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).
+Alternatively, download the latest JAR from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).

 ### License Acquisition
-To use GroupDocs.Watermark, you can opt for a free trial or purchase a license.
-Visit the [license page](https://purchase.groupdocs.com/temporary-license/) to understand your options.

-Once set up, let's initialize and configure GroupDocs.Watermark in Java:
+To run without evaluation limits, obtain a license from the [license page](https://purchase.groupdocs.com/temporary-license/).
+A trial key works for development and testing.

+### Initialize the Watermarker
+The following snippet shows the minimal code needed to create a `Watermarker` instance for a diagram file:

 ```java
 import com.groupdocs.watermark.Watermarker;